 Based on the layout of the preferred solution, there is potential for SAR and/or significant natural features to be impacted by the proposed works, if left unmitigated.
-Significant natural features in the Study Area are shown on Figure 11, which includes the layout of the preferred solution for reference.
+Significant natural features in the Study Area are shown on Figure 12, which includes the layout of the preferred solution as evaluated and presented at PIC 3 for reference.

-Figure 11: Significant Natural Features
+Figure 12: Significant Natural Features

+The review for potential impacts focused on areas within approximately 120 metres of the planned drainage improvements.
 At a high level, potential impacts of the preferred solution include: